Vatican Taekwondo: Creation and recognition

+Competition

+In 2026, Diego Di Mattia became Vatican Taekwondo's first registered athlete.
+He competed in the under-30 male individual event at the 2026 World Poomsae Championships, becoming the first Vatican athlete to appear at a taekwondo world championship.
+He was defeated in the preliminary round.

 Management and status

-As of July 2025, Vatican Taekwondo has no registered athletes or officials according to World Taekwondo's official website.
 Giampaolo Mattei has been the president of Vatican Taekwondo since it began, and the secretary is Marco Alpigiani.